 The sturdy Jutland, also known as den jyske hest, is a draught horse from Denmark.
 These powerful horses with gleaming chestnut coats are a popular sight on the streets of Copenhagen, where the Carlsberg Brewery uses Jutland horses to draw their drays.
 They are willing and easy-going, so choosing to buy a Jutland is a good option for newcomers entering the world of draught horses.
 They are rare beyond their own homeland so it’s usually specialist breeders who will sell a Jutland.

 Standing between 15 hands (60 inches/152 cm) and 16.1 hands (65 inches/165 cm), the strong Jutland breed weighs in at 1,430 pounds (650 kg) to 1,760 pounds (800 kg).
-They are very attractive horses with plenty of feathering on their legs, and flaxen manes and tails.
-In years gone by when farmers and tradesmen chose to buy a Jutland the base coat colours were bay and black.
-Today, the range of coat colours also includes grey and roan, but the glorious chestnut coat for which they are famous has taken on the status of a national colour in Denmark.
-Most breeders who sell a Jutland will have horses of this colour.
+They are very attractive horses with plenty of hair on their legs, and flaxen manes and tails.
+In years gone by when farmers and tradesmen decided to buy a Jutland horse, the base coat colors were bay and black.
+Today, the range of coat colors also includes grey and roan, but the glorious chestnut coat for which they are famous, has taken on the status of a national color in Denmark.
+Most breeders, who sell a Jutland horses, will have horses of this color.